Diya, Deep, Deepak.

 Another story revolves around the son of King Hima who was predicted to die after marriage.
 When the time came, his wife laid out all her ornaments at the entrance and lit up lamps all over the place.
 When Yamaraja arrived there, he was dazzled and blinded by the lustrous shine and he returned back.

-While the stories behind the culture of using diyas may be different, the common factor in all those stories is that diyas light up the place and banishes darkness.
+While the stories behind the culture of using diyas may be different, the common factor in all those stories is that diyas light up the place and banishes the darkness.
 Like the victory of good over evil.
 Like the victory of Rama over Ravana.

 It’s hard to imagine a festival of lights without lights.
-The festival starts only when your house is decorated by diyas and lanterns.
+The festival starts only when your house is decorated with diyas and lanterns.
 The flame that is ignited and the light that is illuminated throughout the house gives the most nostalgic festive feel.

 It is to show respect to our parents and elders who have burned like a diya to light up their children’s life.